-This document describes the TIFF (Tag Image File Format) representation of image data specified by the ITU-T Recommendations for black-and-white and color facsimile.
-This file format specification is commonly known as TIFF-FX.
-It formally defines minimal, extended and lossless JBIG modes (Profiles S, F, J) for black-and-white fax, and base JPEG, lossless JBIG and Mixed Raster Content modes (Profiles C, L, M) for color and grayscale fax.
-These modes or profiles correspond to the content of the applicable ITU-T Recommendations.
-Files formatted according to this specification use the image/tiff MIME Content Type.
+This RFC 2301 revision describes the Tag Image File Format (TIFF) representation of image data specified by the International Telecommunication Union (ITU-T) Recommendations for black-and-white and color facsimile.
+This file format specification is commonly known as TIFF for Fax eXtended (TIFF-FX).
+It formally defines minimal, extended, and lossless Joint Bi-level Image experts Group (JBIG) profiles (Profiles S, F, J) for black-and-white fax and base JPEG, lossless JBIG, and Mixed Raster Content profiles (Profiles C, L, M) for color and grayscale fax.
+These profiles correspond to the content of the applicable ITU-T Recommendations.